curityio/idsvr-gitops-configuration-management/README.md

 - [jq](https://stedolan.github.io/jq/download/)

-Also copy a `license.json` file for the Curity Identity Server to the `idsvr` folder.
+Also get a `license.json` file for the Curity Identity Server.

 ## Overview